numpy/numpy/doc/source/user/tutorial-svd.rst

 should give you an image indistinguishable from the original one (although we may introduce floating point errors for this reconstruction.
-In fact, is possible that you see a warning message saying "Clipping input data to the valid range for imshow with RGB data ([0..1] for floats or [0..255] for integers)."
+In fact, you might see a warning message saying "Clipping input data to the valid range for imshow with RGB data ([0..1] for floats or [0..255] for integers)."
 This is expected from the manipulation we just did on the original image.